filtitov2001/RGBColor/README.md

 # RGBColor

-This application created for training with Stacks View and protocols.<br/>
+This application created for training with UIStackViews and protocols with delegating.<br/>
 App show screen with setting Color by RGB scale and pass it to main screen. 🌈

 <div align="center">